microsoft/FluidFramework/docs/content/docs/advanced/visual-dataobject.md

-While this may seem trivial, the patterns of listening to events emitted on DDS updates can be extended to any `SharedObject` including [SharedString](../docs/SharedString.md), [SharedMap](../docs/SharedMap.md), etc. These can then be hooked up to different React views, and UI callbacks on these views can then be piped into actions on Fluid DDS'.
+While this may seem trivial, the patterns of listening to events emitted on DDS updates can be extended to any `SharedObject` including [SharedString](../docs/SharedString.md), [SharedMap](../docs/SharedMap.md), etc. These can then be hooked up to different React views, and UI callbacks on these views can then be piped into actions on Fluid DDSes.

 ### OPTION B: React views